 I studied illustration at Camberwell College of Arts London but my final year was particularly focused on making digital patterns.
-I had always loved print design, particularly for wallpapers and interiors, so I decided to specialise in this area.
+I had always loved print design, particularly for wallpapers and interiors, so I decided to specialize in this area.
 I took a short course in pattern design and my passion developed from there.
 For my end of year show, I created an array of patterns across a variety of products, such as silk tops, shorts, scarves cushions, wallpaper and other interiors.
 I really enjoyed creating these digital patterns, and seeing them be used for actual products really pushed me to want to pursue a career in print design.
-From here, I then started working as a freelance print designer and now myself and my sister, Kate, have started our own company called ‘Charlotte Jade’, selling our own wallpaper, cushions and textiles along with creating bespoke wallpaper, textiles and wedding stationery.
+From here, I then started working as a freelance print designer and now myself and my sister, Kate, have started our own company called ‘Charlotte Jade’, selling our own wallpaper, cushions, and textiles along with creating bespoke wallpaper, textiles and wedding stationery.

 How would you describe your creative style?